knightedcodemonkey/module/docs/dual-package-hazard.md

 ## What is not covered

-- Cross-file or whole-project graph analysis; detection is per file only.
+- Cross-file or whole-project graph analysis unless `dualPackageHazardScope: 'project'` is enabled.
 - Dynamic or template specifiers; non-literal specifiers are ignored.
 - Loader/bundler resolution differences (pnpm linking, aliases, custom conditions).
 - Exact equality of root vs subpath targets; we do not stat/resolve to see if they point to the same file, so a root/subpath warning may be conservative.

+## Project-wide analysis (opt-in)

+- Set `--dual-package-hazard-scope project` (CLI) or `dualPackageHazardScope: 'project'` (API).
+- The CLI pre-scans all input files, aggregates package usage (import vs require, root vs subpath), and emits diagnostics per package.
+Per-file hazard checks are turned off in this mode to avoid duplicate messages.
+- Still uses static literal specifiers and manifest reads under `node_modules`; aliasing/path-mapping differences may not be reflected.

 ## Guidance